Approximate Bilevel Difference Convex Programming for Bayesian Risk Markov Decision Processes: Background

 \subsection{Related Literature}

-If the data used to estimate the true but unknown underlying MDP are not sufficient, the estimated MDP may significantly differ from the true MDP, leading to poor policy performance.
+If data used to estimate the true but unknown underlying MDP are not sufficient, the estimated MDP may significantly differ from the true MDP, leading to poor policy performance.
 This discrepancy (between the estimated MDP and the true MDP) can be seen tightly linked to the epistemic uncertainty about the model.
-There have been numerous approaches that address epistemic uncertainty in MDPs, with robust MDP \cite{nilim2003robustness, iyengar2005robust, delage2010percentile, wiesemann2013robust, petrik2019beyond} being one of the most widely used methods.
-In robust MDPs, the optimal decisions are made based on their performance under the most unfavorable conditions within a known set of possible parameter values, known as the ambiguity set.
+There have been numerous approaches that address epistemic uncertainty in MDPs, with robust MDP and its variants (\citet{nilim2003robustness, iyengar2005robust, delage2010percentile, wiesemann2013robust, petrik2019beyond, zhou2021finite, yang2022toward, cousins2024percentile, derman2020bayesian}) being one of the most widely used methods.
+In robust MDPs, the optimal decisions are made based on their performance under the most unfavorable conditions within a known ambiguity set of possible parameter values.